 When you spot pests in your home, there’s a chance that they have already built their nest somewhere in your home or somewhere on your property.
 Just one little insect you have seen might be nothing compared to the actual situation.

-Pest control experts know exactly what to look for and where to look for.
+Pest control experts know strictly what to look for and where to look for it.
 They use special equipment to help determine the source of the problem and provide you with the solution that ensures a pest-free home.

 Harmless bees or butterflies can be affected by your DIY solutions, and if the pesticide finds its way into the water it can contaminate it and be a real danger to the people too.